Farmer-Eds-Shed/Cattle-Mart/README.md

 <a name="business"></a>

-- Cattle Mart is an e-commerce website that specializes in the sale of cattle from a large cattle dealer to individual farmers.
+- Cattle Mart is a B2B e-commerce website that specializes in the sale of cattle from a large cattle dealer to individual farmers.
  - To achieve our business goals, we carefully select our cattle from quality cattle breeder/producers both nationwide and internationally.
  - To support our business model, we supply a friendly service, with extensive knowlage of all breeds within the various cattle enterprises.

 [Back to Top of page](#contents)